slamora/brackets-wiki/Notes-on-CodeMirror.md

 Current status
 ==============

-There are currently three branches of note in the [adobe/CodeMirror2](http://github.com/adobe/CodeMirror2) fork:
+There are currently two branches of note in the [adobe/CodeMirror2](http://github.com/adobe/CodeMirror2) fork:

 * `master` - this has now been reset to upstream master, and will always reflect the state of upstream.
+  As of sprint 21, Brackets is now pointing directly to this branch.
 * `v2-master` - this is the last commit we made in our old (diverged) master.
 We won't be using this branch going forward, but older versions of Brackets refer to it in their submodule SHAs, so we need to keep it around for archival purposes.
-* `brackets-sprint20` - this is a temporary branch that pulls in a couple of fixes we needed from upstream but avoids a couple that seemed potentially destabilizing; the main Brackets source currently points to this branch.
-In the next sprint we plan to get rid of this branch and point directly at master.

 Going forward, we'll generally submit pull requests directly to the [main CodeMirror repo](http://github.com/marijnh/CodeMirror) rather than making fixes in branches in our fork,